chaosraine/codge/src/site/notes/10-19 💢 Bardacht/15 Blog/2021/2021-03-01-time-management-for-executive-dysfunction.md

 This is basically a daily agenda that is what your day would look like if you had plenty of energy and your kids were robots and nothing ever went wrong or surprised you!

 Include time for your goals from the above list.
 Schedule your time in short bursts if that’s how you work best, or long blocks for things that you can hyperfocus on.
 This is a little bit of a fantasy so have fun!
 Consider it practice for the real thing.

 Do be realistic about how long things take – and _be wary of transitions_.

 Adults with executive dysfunction are likely to have a hard time working through transitions anyway, but throw kids into the mix and you can guarantee that moving from one task to another will take two to four times as long as it might take a neurotypical person without kids.
 Give yourself enough buffer time.

 _This schedule is not your calendar._ That’s important to remember.
 This is a dream.
-A #lifegoals schedule.
+A life goals schedule.

 But it’s also important to make sure it’s not actually impossible.
 Like don’t schedule yourself for twenty-six hours in a day.
 Don’t plan on two hours of sleep.
 Make it something that you could realistically hope to strive for in the very long run.